 Farming can be an exciting business career.
 With the right attitude and a few entrepreneurial skills, farmers can become successful businessmen and women and thrive in the industry.
 Gareth Barlow, who started his own farm from scratch at seventeen and now works in TV and radio, told the BBC, “you’re a businessman first, then a farmer”.
 Below we have outlined just a few of the opportunities on offer to young people interested in a farming career.
 It might still be a hard profession to get into to, but it’s not impossible.

 Still think farming is for you?
-Here are some practical tips for breaking into the industry.
+Here are some useful resources:

 Bright Crop is a website that aims to break down misunderstandings about the farming industry.
 It includes profiles of real people involved in a wide variety of agricultural careers and aims to show young people how diverse and rewarding the profession can be.